chuacw/chuacw/README.md

 Today, I use many technologies, platforms and languages including Android, Linux, macOS, Solaris, Windows, C#, Delphi, Go, Java, Move, Python, PHP, Solidity, Truffle, TypeScript, Nodejs, React, .NET, ArcSight, LogRhythm, AWS, Tencent, Packer, Terraform, Vault, etc.

 If you're looking for someone to help manage your staff, write code, consider having a discussion with me, by [filing an issue here](https://github.com/chuacw/chuacw/issues), [sending me a message on LinkedIn](https://linkedin.com/in/cwchua), or [sending me a message on Telegram](https://t.me/cwborlembt).

+When reaching out to me, please introduce yourself, before starting to talk about issues you want to discuss.
+It may surprise some of you, but there are people who reach out to me and start talking about issues, as if I know them.